EricJMorgan/COVID-19ABMGuelphS20/README.md

 pip install -r requirements.txt
 ```

-## Steps to update documentation
+## Steps to Update Documentation
-For the documentation generation we used doxygen to create md and html files.
-To learn more about the standards we used while documenting please use the following resources:
+For the documentation generation, we used [Doxygen](https://www.doxygen.nl/index.html) to create MD and HTML files.
+To learn more about the standards we used while documenting, please use the following resources:
 https://flcwiki.desy.de/How%20to%20document%20your%20code%20using%20doxygen
 https://developer.lsst.io/cpp/api-docs.html

-After doxygen has been installed run:
+After [Doxygen](https://www.doxygen.nl/index.html) has been installed, run the following command:
 ```bash
 doxygen COVIDABMDOCCONFIG
 ```